tinegachris/tinegachris/README.md

 # Hi there 👋

-This is Chris - your guru 😊 - an electrical and electronic engineering 👨‍💻 student 👨‍🎓.
-I am into electronics ⚡🔌.
-Here is where I bring source control into it 👨‍🔬.
+This is Chris - your guru 😊.
+I am an electrical and electronic engineering student 👨‍🎓 into electronics ⚡🔌.
+Here is where I bring source control into the stuff I do 👨‍🔬.

 - 🔭 I’m currently working on solar pump controllers and data loggers at KickStart Intl.